Portraits of Frederick the Great: Paintings and etchings

-During the lifetime of Frederick the Great a large number of idealized portraits were made of him by many painters and engravers, among them Antoine Pesne, Georg Wenzeslaus von Knobelsdorff, Johann Georg Ziesenis, Gottfried Hempel, Johann Heinrich Christian Franke, Charles-Amédée-Philippe van Loo, Anna Dorothea Therbusch, Anton Graff, Johann Georg Wille, Georg Friedrich Schmidt and Daniel Chodowiecki.
+During the lifetime of Frederick the Great a large number of idealized portraits were made of him by many painters and engravers, among them Antoine Pesne, Georg Wenzeslaus von Knobelsdorff, Johann Georg Ziesenis, Gottfried Hempel, Johann Heinrich Christian Franke, Charles-Amédée-Philippe van Loo, Anna Dorothea Therbusch, Anton Graff, Johann Georg Wille Georg Friedrich Schmidt and Daniel Chodowiecki.

 The king gave several of these pictures away as gifts in recognition of rendered services, whether as life-size paintings, miniatures set with diamonds that were worn like medals, or representations on snuff boxes.
 However, most portraits were produced for commercial reasons without being commissioned by the king, because there was a demand for his likeness from all of the courts of Europe.
 None of these official portraits show the real facial features of the monarch.
-In 1897, art historian Paul Seidel complained that no clear judgment could be derived from the surviving portraits as to what Frederick the Great really looked like.
+Many comments from Frederick's contemporaries who met the king prove that his true appearance did not match his depictions in painted and engraved portraits.
+For instance, in 1761, during a meeting with Frederick, Johann Wilhelm Ludwig Gleim saw “a royal face that not a single painting depicts truthfully”.
+For the chronicler Christoph Friedrich Nicolai it was clear: “[...] no portrait is like him.”
+Consequently, in 1897, art historian Paul Seidel complained that no clear judgment could be derived from the surviving portraits as to what Frederick the Great really looked like.

-The French Rococo painter Antoine Pesne (1683–1757), who worked at the Prussian court for many years and was appointed director of the Berlin Academy of Arts, chiefly depicted Frederick in his younger years, his earliest portrait being that of Frederick with his older sister, Wilhelmine, as children (c.1714-15).
+The French Rococo painter Antoine Pesne (1683–1757), who worked at the Prussian court for many years and was appointed director of the Berlin Academy of Arts, chiefly depicted Frederick in his younger years, his earliest portrait being that of Frederick with his older sister, Wilhelmine, as children (c.1714–15).
 Several times he painted the crown prince and young king in a representational style with smooth features.
 With some justification, critics accused Pesne of portraying all of his royal sitters equally beautifully and lacking any sharper characterization.
-Indeed, Pesne’s idealized representations of Frederick do not correspond with a statement by the Austrian ambassador Friedrich Heinrich Graf von Seckendorff about the 14-year-old crown prince that he looked "old and stiff" at a young age and acted accordingly presumably because of the hardships imposed on him by his father.
-Significantly, even the latter said, when the English royal family had asked him for a portrait of the crown prince, that they should have a large monkey painted because that was Frederick’s likeness.
+For instance, referring to Pesne’s 1740 portrait of Frederick, art historian Helmut Börsch-Supan writes that the artist “wasn't interested in a true portrayal of the character.
+Pesne painted Frederick the Great as he depicted beautiful women courting the admiration of their viewers.
+This is a feminine trait that makes it difficult to see the full personality in this portrait.”
+Indeed, Pesne's idealized representations of Frederick do not correspond with a statement by the Austrian ambassador Friedrich Heinrich Graf von Seckendorff about the 14-year-old crown prince that he looked "old and stiff" at a young age and acted accordingly presumably because of the hardships imposed on him by his father.
+This means that already in his younger years, Frederick “does not seem to have been a rather handsome boy”.
+Significantly, even his father said, when the English royal family had asked him for a portrait of the crown prince, that they should have a large monkey painted because that was Frederick's likeness.